destination-earth/DestinE_ECMWF_EnSys/README.md

 ## Content
 For the moment, this repository includes a reference to our [Demonstrator](https://github.com/dlr-ve-esy/DestinE_EnSys_Demonstrator/tree/c64da52d70e9a07718bf51aa5ec61f55a639d899).
 The publication of further developments for the sensitivity analysis of energy system models and for approaches to reduce the complexity of the models is planned.

+For the Demonstrator we have also implemented a workflow to collect the data needed to build a simplified [European Resources Adequacy Assessment](https://www.entsoe.eu/outlooks/eraa/) from ENTSO-E websites, which can also be used stand-alone: [eraa-resources](https://github.com/dlr-ve-esy/eraa-resources).

 ## Further Information and References
 For further information on the Use Case please visit